eclipse-iceoryx/iceoryx/iceoryx_examples/icedelivery/README.md

     });
 ```

-If you have a callable e.g. a function should be always called, #4 could be a good solution for you.
+If you have a callable e.g. a function should be always called, this approach could be a good solution for you.

 Another difference compared to the untyped publisher, is the easier handling of `iox::popo::Sample`.
 There is no need
 for any casts with the typed publisher, as the type of the stored data is know.
 One can directly access the data with